 What is the Role of the Peer Supporter?

-The peer supporters' role is to informally listen, to help guide the physician through the experience, and to provide perspective.
-They focus on practical coping and can refer to psychotherapists if needed.
+The peer supporter's role is to informally listen, to help guide the physician through the experience, and to provide perspective.
+They focus on practical coping and can refer to therapists if needed.
 No notes are kept.
 Because this program is part of the proceedings of the medical staff of the hospital, responsible for the evaluation and improvement of the quality of care rendered in the hospital, it is legally protected from discovery.

 The peer supporters also maintain strict confidentiality (unless the physician is in danger), and report to no one except for statistical data on number of encounters, etc.